Swan 65

+A new Swan 65 was introduced in 2018 under the same name.
+It is commonly called the Swan 65 Frers to differentiate it from the earlier design.

 Racing success

-After the breakthrough in 1968 Cowes Week, Swans continued to score famous victories in the early seventies by winning several famous races including the Bermuda Race in 1972 and 1992 by Swan 48 and most notably in 1973–1974, when a brand new ketch rigged Swan 65 by the name Sayula II won the first ever Whitbread Round the World Race (currently known as The Ocean Race) skippered by Ramon Carlin.
+After the breakthrough in 1968 Cowes Week, Swans continued to score victories in the early seventies by winning several famous races including the Bermuda Race in 1972 and 1992 by Swan 48 and especially in 1973–1974, when a brand new ketch rigged Swan 65 by the name Sayula II won the first ever Whitbread Round the World Race (known as The Ocean Race since 2019) skippered by Ramon Carlin.
 It took 133 days and 13 hours for Sayula II to sail the full race distance of 32,500 nautical miles.
-In 2016, this adventure was presented in a documentary film called The Weeked Sailor.
+In 2016, this adventure was presented in a documentary film called The Weekend Sailor.

 The success of Swan 65 in the Whitbread Round the World Race didn't end there as in the next Whitbread Round the World Race in 1977–1978 “Swan 65” scored 2nd, 4th (Disque d’Or), and 5th positions.
-This time the best result was presented by a sloop called King's Legend (Time 121 days and 11 hours) skippered by Nick Ratcliffe and Skip Novak as the navigator, which finished in second place getting narrowly defeated by Conny van Rietschotens Flyer which was a 65 ft S & S designed purpose built racing yacht manufactured by Royal Huisman.
-In the same year Clare Francis the first female skipper to compete in the race, finished fifth in her Swan65 ADC Accutrac (Time 126 days 20 hours).
-In 1981–1982 edition of the race Swan 65 made one final appearance at the top end of the round the world race scoreboard with Xargo III finishing sixth and this time beating also a boat called Alaska Eagle (Originally called Flyer).
-Therefore, the total score of Swan 65 in three different editions of Whitbread Around the World Race are positions 1st,2nd,4th,5th and 6th.
+This time the best result was presented by a sloop called King's Legend (121 days and 11 hours) skippered by Nick Ratcliffe and Skip Novak as the navigator, which finished in second place getting narrowly defeated by Conny van Rietschotens Flyer which was a 65 ft S & S designed purpose built racing yacht manufactured by Royal Huisman.
+In the same year Clare Francis the first female skipper to compete in the race, finished fifth in her Swan65 ADC Accutrac (126 days 20 hours).
+In 1981–1982 edition of the race Swan 65 made one final appearance at the top end of the round the world race scoreboard with Xargo III finishing sixth and this time beating a boat called Alaska Eagle (originally Flyer).
+Therefore, the accumulated score of Swan 65 in three different editions of Whitbread Around the World Race was positions 1st, 2nd, 4th, 5th and 6th.

 Later on Swan 65 also won a number of less famous trans ocean races such as the Parmelia Race in 1979 when Independent Endeavour Skippered by Skip Novak took the line honours and the overall win.
 This racing success combined with the earlier achievements of Swan 36 significantly increased the Swan brand awareness around the world and secured its place as a successful Finnish industrial product.
 The legacy of Swan 65 was continued in 1982 by its German Frers designed successor Swan 651 which finished third (Fazer Finland) in 1985–86 Whitbread Round the World Race.